RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 - Copy the downloaded zip file to the directory where Domoticz is installed
 - Unzip the downlaoded zip file.
 - The plugin wil be installed into **[Domoticz Dir]**/plugins/Domoticz-Tapo
-- If co-installing with other Tapo plugins ensure the directory doesn't clash prior to unzipping, if clashes unzip elsewhere and rename the plugins/Domoticz-Tapo directory and manually copy the directory plugins directory and p100.py file into the **[Domoticz Dir]** folder.
+- If co-installing with other Tapo plugins ensure the directory doesn't clash prior to unzipping.
+If clashes would oocur unzip elsewhere and rename the plugins/Domoticz-Tapo directory and manually copy the directory plugins directory and p100.py file into the **[Domoticz Dir]** folder.
 - A helper Python model p100.py will also be created in folder when the dowloaded file is unzipped.
 This file needs to be moved into a folder on the executable path of your
   Domoticz installation, for example **[Domoticz Dir]**/.local/bin on Linux.